 Not just being shy

 Kids with social anxiety disorder aren’t just nervous when they’re at parties or giving a speech in class.
-“It’s not a phobia of being in social situations, it’s being terrified of how people are going to perceive you,” explains Dr. Jerry Bubrick, a clinical psychologist and the head of the Anxiety and Mood Disorders center at the Child Mind Institute.
+“It’s not a phobia of being in social situations, it’s being terrified of how people are going to perceive you,” explains Dr. Jerry Bubrick, a clinical psychologist at the Child Mind Institute.

 Even small interactions, like answering a question in class or eating with friends in the cafeteria, can feel extremely scary to kids with social anxiety disorder.
 That’s because they fear they might accidentally do something embarrassing or offensive, and it will make others judge or even reject them.